inkblotty/my-work-action/README.md

 ### Managers & Direct Reports
 Use this action as a tool to reflect on where your team member's time is spent.
 How much time do they contribute to their peers' success versus staying laser-focused on their own work?
 Are they pushing large chunks of work that are hard to review, or incremental changes that contribute to a larger story?
 Whatever workflows you prefer, use this tool to help.

-## Limitations
-### Resource limits
-Currently, due to the architecture of GitHub's API, querying large repos for secondary work may result in timeouts.
-Using the `secondary_prs_label` helps mitigate this problem.

-If the resource limits are still being hit, consider breaking up your workflow into individual users and/or separate grouping of repos.

 ## Required Fields
 ### Environment variables
 - `GH_TOKEN`

 ### Input variables
-- `owner`
-The owner of the repo where the PR should be created.
-Often, either an organizaiton name or a user's handle.

-- `focused_repos`
-The repos that should be searched for relevant work, comma-separated.

-- `repo`
+- `output_repo`
-The name of the repo where the PR should be created.
+The repo where the PR should be created.
+It should follow name-with-owner format, egz. github/docs

-- `secondary_prs_label`
+- `usernames`
-The label to query for PRs that should be counted as secondary work (reviews and commits, but not created).
+Your user handle, or your list of teammates, comma-separated.

 - `timespan` (optional)
 Number of days to query, with today as the end date.
 Defaults to 7 days.

+- `focused_orgs` (optional)
+The orgs that should be searched for relevant work, comma-separated.
+When not specified, global data will be sourced.

+- `focused_repos` (optional)
+The repos that should be searched for relevant work, comma-separated.
+When not specified, results form all repos are going to be included.

-- `usernames`
+- `excluded_repos` (optional)
-Your user handle, or your list of teammates, comma-separated.
+The repos that should be exluded from the output, comma-separated.
+When not specified, results form all repos are going to be included.

+## Limitation
+Current implementation doesn't support pagination yet.
+For long time spanns, action may timeout.
+It is recommended to use `focused_orgs`, `focused_repos` & `excluded_repos` to mitigate this limitation.